Sketch98/leader-follower/README.md

 leader-follower

-code from mar 16.
+code from mar 18.
-vision and servo working
+robot following ball for first time